Anglo-Scottish Wars: Solway Moss campaign

 When James V came of age and assumed control, he overthrew the Angus faction, and renewed Scotland's Auld Alliance with France.
 He married first Madeleine of Valois, a daughter of Francis I of France, and when she died a few months later of tuberculosis, he married Mary of Guise.
 Tension between England and Scotland increased once again; not least because Henry had already broken with the Roman Catholic Church and embarked upon the Dissolution of the Monasteries, whereas James held to Rome and gave authority to powerful prelates such as Cardinal David Beaton.

 War broke out in 1541.
 Once again there were preliminary border skirmishes.
 A Scottish victory at the battle of Haddon Rig on 24 August 1542 was followed by the Duke of Norfolk's raid into Scotland.
-When James sent a large army into England, its leadership was weak and divided and it suffered a humbling defeat at the Battle of Solway Moss.
+When James sent a large army into England, Scotland's leadership was weak and divided and it suffered a humbling defeat at the Battle of Solway Moss.